hmaarrfk/redpil/README.md

 ## Benchmarks

-I don't have a fancy benchmarking service like scikit-image or dask has, but here are the benchmarks results compared to a PILLOW backend.
-This is running on my SSD, a Samsung Evo 960 which claims it can write at 1.8GB/s.
+I don't have a fancy benchmarking service like scikit-image or dask has, but here are the benchmarks results compared to a PIL backend.
+This is running on my SSD, a Samsung 960 Pro which claims it can write at 1.8GB/s.
 This is pretty close to what `redpil` achieves.